joesepi/joesepi.github.io/_posts/2012-11-21-introducing-lemon.md

   - review
 ---
 <p style="background-color:#FFFBCC; padding:5px;">
-  <code>Here is a little note I sent to a couple of friends.
+  Here is a little note I sent to a couple of friends.
 Upon reflection, I thought it could make for a nice little album review and endorsement.
-So I am sharing it with you too.</code>
+So I am sharing it with you too.
 </p>

 Hey Guys,